 Confidence and high self-worth are the greatest gifts any parents can give their children.
 And yet, there are few children who have a real sense of self worth when praise is taken away from the equation.
 These days it is a tricky rope to tread – raising confident kids without over praise.
 But if truth be told, praise might be doing more harm than good and there appears no real connection between praise and confidence.

-To build confidence, we need our children to understand the basic tenants of success.
+To build confidence, we need our children to understand the basic tenants of success and entrepreneurial spirit.
 These are hard work, resilience and above all the ability to rise above failures.
 Any child who has been raised on a steady dose of praise would certainly crumble on first sign of failure.
 Research has long evidenced that children who are over praised, often chicken out on difficult tasks.
 The problem with praise is that it links self worth with result and not the process.

 Consider this.
 Your child is good at spelling and is learning new words every minute.
 Unquestionably, you are really proud of her and compliment her often with phrases like ‘Wow!
 That’s is awesome’, ‘You are so good’.
 Now the same child when starts school, meets many more children just like her.
 In fact, some are even better!
 The setting has changed and now she is not complimented as often by her teachers as she was at home.